Tony Parrish: Chicago Bears

-Parrish was selected by the Chicago Bears with the fifth pick of the second round (35th overall) in the 1998 NFL Draft.
+Parrish was selected by the Chicago Bears with the fifth pick of the second round (35th overall) in the 1998 NFL draft.
 Parrish started week one at free safety against the Jacksonville Jaguars and recorded a team-leading 14 tackles, three forced fumbles, and a recovered fumble.
 Parrish went on to start every game his rookie year, tallying 111 tackles, a sack, an interception and five forced fumbles.

 His rookie year, Parrish was named to the Pro Football Weekly 1998 All-Rookie team.
 Following his rookie year, Parrish was also voted by his teammates as the recipient of the Brian Piccolo Award as a testament to his character.

 In 1999, the Chicago Bears moved Parrish from free safety to strong safety where he started all 16 games.
 He improved during his second year in the NFL, recording a career-high 124 tackles, which was second on the team.
-In week 11 of the 2000 NFL season, Parrish returned an interception for a touchdown against the Tampa Bay Buccaneers in the second quarter, which eventually secured a win for the Bears with a final score of 13-10.
+In week 11 of the 2000 NFL season, Parrish returned an interception for a touchdown against the Tampa Bay Buccaneers in the second quarter, which eventually secured a win for the Bears with a final score of 13–10.
 In 2000 and 2001, he had three interceptions each year, starting every game each year at strong safety.
-In 2001, Tony’s last year with the Bears, he paired with Mike Brown (free safety) to be one of the leading safety duos in the NFL.
+In 2001, Tony's last year with the Bears, he paired with Mike Brown (free safety) to be one of the leading safety duos in the NFL.
 In 2001, he helped lead the bears' defense in giving up the fewest points in the NFL.
 The Bears finished as Champions of the NFC Central with a 13-3 regular season record.

 While with the Bears, Parrish was best known for providing solid run support and for his big hits on receivers over the middle of the field.
 Parrish recorded four 14-tackle games with the Bears and was the first Bear since Mike Singletary (1980) to record 100 tackles in each of his first three seasons.
-Parrish was voted by Chicago Bears fans as the 95th best player in Bears history in 2014.